-Euro hits 2-1/2 year highs as warning signs grow
+FOREX-Euro hits 2-1/2 year highs as warning signs grow

 For example, expectations of a U.S. rate increase at its September meeting has all but evaporated from the market compared to a 20 percent probability a month earlier, according to CME's Fedwatch tool.

 But recent data has been encouraging.
-Last week's data showed the U.S. economy accelerated in the second quarter with market expectations focussed on jobs data this week.
+Last week's data showed the U.S. economy accelerated in the second quarter with market expectations focused on jobs data this week.

 Interest rate differentials are also pointing to a reversal in the dollar weakness trade.
 Two-year U.S. bond yields are now yielding 200 basis points more than their German counterparts, seven basis points more from a month ago.